Ability and Difficulty Level

 Each trip will have different characteristics and you should read trip descriptions carefully for the following:

-• Skating Tours: You do need to be able to skate, stop when required, and negotiate basics like curbs and gravel on a path.
+• Skating Tours: You need to be able to skate, stop when required, and negotiate basics like curbs and gravel on a path.

 • Biking on Skating Tours: These tend to be easier than any other biking tours due to us seeking out flat, smooth, car-free paths.